Will the bank consider employee stock options?

 Some companies offer their employees the opportunity to invest in an employee share scheme (ESS), or the shares may form a part of their salary package.

-How much of your dividend income the lender uses will determine your borrowing power.
+How much of your dividend income the lender uses will determine your home loan borrowing power:

 - Most lenders will typically use 80% of your dividend income from an employee stock ownership plan.

 - Some lenders use your current shareholding not an average of your last two years, which makes sense if you decide to increase your shareholdings.

 - Some lenders give discounted home loan rates for a home loan to buy shares in your employer that is secured on a residential property.

 - Borrow up to 95% of the property value to buying a property using employee shares.